RecoWorld: Building Simulated Environments for Agentic Recommender Systems: Related Work

-\textbf{Simulated Environments for Training Agentic Systems.} Simulated environments have been a driving force in training autonomous agents through RL, ranging from physics sandboxes such as MuJoCo~\citep{zakka2025mujocoplayground} to games like Go and the Arcade Learning Environment~\citep{farebrother2024calecontinuousarcadelearning} to computer-use tasks such as WebArena~\citep{zhou2024webarenarealisticwebenvironment}.
-In the recommender systems domain, one notable effort is KuaiSim, which provides a rich user environment with multi-behavior feedback and cross-session interactions.
-This enables training RL-based recommenders on sessions and retention scenarios.
-Another example is AgentRecBench~\citep{shang2025agentrecbenchbenchmarkingllmagentbased}, which constructs a simulation environment by processing multi-domain datasets (e.g. Yelp, Goodreads, Amazon) and exposing standardized “world” APIs for an agent to query and act.
-These environments provide a sandbox for agents to plan, explore, and learn complex behaviors without real-world risks, and hold promise to propel the next generation of agentic recommenders.
+\textbf{Simulated Environments for Training Agentic Systems.} Simulated environments have been pivotal in training autonomous agents through RL, ranging from physics sandboxes such as MuJoCo~\citep{zakka2025mujocoplayground}, to games in the Arcade Learning Environment~\citep{farebrother2024calecontinuousarcadelearning}, and to computer-use tasks such as WebArena~\citep{zhou2024webarenarealisticwebenvironment}.
+World models, which are learned simulators of environment dynamics, have also played a significant role~\citep{fung2025embodiedaiagentsmodeling}.
+In RecSys, one notable effort is KuaiSim~\citep{zhao2023kuaisimcomprehensivesimulatorrecommender}, which provides a rich user environment with multi-behavior feedback and cross-session interactions.
+This enables training RL-based recommenders on sessions and retention scenarios~\citep{zhang2025darlrdualagentofflinereinforcement}.
+Another example is AgentRecBench~\citep{shang2025agentrecbenchbenchmarkingllmagentbased}, which constructs a simulation environment by processing multi-domain datasets (e.g., Yelp, Goodreads, Amazon) and exposing standardized ``world'' APIs for an agent to query and act.
+These environments provide a sandbox for agents to plan, explore, and learn complex behaviors.